btrotta/advent-of-code-2024/Readme.md

 For part a, we can calculate the list directly.
 For part b, this is no longer feasible.
 However, we can use dynamic programming with caching.
 Note that for a number `n` whose length `k` is a power of 2, after  `log2(k)` blinks it will be transformed into a list of single-digit numbers.
 Now, for numbers < 5, the output after 1 blink is either 1 (if the original number is 0), or a 4-digit number, and for numbers between 5 and 9, the output after 2 blinks is an 8-digit number.
-So after a small number of blinks, we are left with a list of single-digit numbers.
+So, in either case, after a small number of blinks, the original number is transformed into a list of single-digit numbers.
 For numbers between 10 and 99, after a single blink we have a list of 2 single-digit numbers.
 This allows us to speed up our calculation by caching results for numbers < 100.
 For each member of the original array, we recursively calculate the size of the array it generates after 75 blinks.
 During the calculation, we cache results for pairs `(number, num_blinks)` where `number < 100`.